Meet your 2022 State YFA Committee

 Andy grew up on his family’s 100-acre farm on the Wisconsin-Illinois state line in South Beloit, Illinois.
 He earned a bachelor’s degree in agricultural business with an emphasis in agricultural engineering and a minor in building construction management from UW-Platteville in 2013.
 Andy began his career as a precision ag agronomist in the Southwest Wisconsin area creating variable-rate seed and fertilizer plans for area farmers.
 He is an instructor at Southwest Technical College.
 In his spare time, Andy enjoys spending time with his family, boating on the Mississippi and being involved with Wisconsin Farm Bureau.

-Keith grew up on a dairy farm in Stanley before pursuing a degree in industrial mechanics at Chippewa Valley Technical College.
-He works for Jim Hershey Trucking driving railroad ties from Bangor to Hixton.
 Savannah did not grow up on a farm, but her grandparents were just down the road from a Brown Swiss farm, where she grew to love the big brown cow.
 She showed Brown Swiss at the county, state and national levels in addition to being an active member of 4-H and FFA.
 Savannah earned a degree in dairy science and agricultural business from UW-River Falls.
 She is a graduate of WFBF’s Leadership Institute.
 Savannah is the plant manager at the Land O’ Lakes Animal Milk Solutions plant in Black River Falls.
 Additionally, she just received her master’s degree in organizational leadership and development.
-The Henkes serve on the Jackson County Farm Bureau board of directors; Savannah serves as the YFA chair.
+Savannah serves on the Jackson County Farm Bureau board of directors as the YFA chair.

 Sara may not be a Wisconsin native, but agriculture runs deep in her roots.
 Her father, an FFA advisor, is the reason she became interested in agriculture from a young age.
 She was active in 4-H and FFA showing livestock and participating in cooking competitions.
 Sara attended Louisiana State University where she met a food science professor who guided her education and career path.
 After earning a master’s degree from Kansas State University in food science, Sara received a job offer from Grande Custom Ingredients in Fond du Lac and has called Wisconsin home ever since.
 She works as a senior food scientist at Brakebush Brothers in Westfield where she works with national restaurant chains to develop new chicken offerings.